Biosphere-Atmosphere Interactions in a Changing Global Environment - ATM 0851421

 Underrepresented minorities are encouraged to apply.

-The deadline to apply was Friday, February 1, 2013.
-Applications for the 2014 REU will be available here beginning in early December, 2013.
+The deadline to apply is Friday, February 1, 2014.
+Applications for the 2014 REU will be available here beginning in mid-December, 2013.